DxNext/2016-Oct-L2/Data/Module1-IntelligentApp/README.md

 #### Task 3 - Create a Storage account ####

 One of the data repositories for our **Azure Streaming Analytics** jobs is blob storage.
 We are going to need to setup and account now.
-You can see exactly how to setup a storage acccount [here](https://azure.microsoft.com/en-gb/documentation/articles/storage-create-storage-account/).
+You can see exactly how to setup a storage account [here](https://azure.microsoft.com/en-gb/documentation/articles/storage-create-storage-account/).
 We are going to create a **General Purpose Storage Account**  The article we just mentioned has a good discussion on the differences between the different types of account as well as the difference between hot and cold storage.
-We won't need the details from this storage account until we start to use **Azure Streaming Analaytics**
+We won't need the details from this storage account until we start to use **Azure Streaming Analytics**

+Suggested Storage Account Name: labstr`<uniqueSuffix>`

+>**Note:** Please try and use the same resource group created during the first resource creation for this resource.

 Now we have things setup we can go ahead and register our device as well as start sending data to our IoT Hub.